-Last week we discussed dedicated Information Security careers, the employment prospects, and what you’ll need to secure a job.
-However, understanding network, computer, and data security is vital in any IT position.
-You need to know what the threats are, how to prevent them, how to fix them and be willing to stay on top of the latest IT security news.
+In a previous post, we discussed dedicated Information Security careers, the employment prospects, and what you’ll need to secure a job.
+However, understanding network, computer, and data security are vital in any IT position.
+You need to know what the threats are, how to prevent them, how to fix them, and be willing to stay on top of the latest IT security news.

 Hacking is when your computer, database, or website, is accessed without permission.
 The person who attacks your system is called a hacker, who may change the system’s security to accomplish a variety of goals.
 In the past, we have looked at cybersecurity breaches.
 Below are 24 security threats that people working in IT need to know about.

 Where there are computers, there are security threats.
 A virus is a malicious program that replicates itself with the aim to destroy a computer so it can not be used again.
 Viruses can be spread through any document, so it is recommended that you never open attachments from people you don’t know and install virus scanners on your chosen email.
 Viruses were more popular a decade ago, but have been overtaken by malware because of its ransom capabilities.

 Malware comes in a variety of forms but involves taking control of a computer system for whatever the hackers end goal.
 In ransomware, this involves locking a computer system so that it cannot be used until a specified ransom amount has been paid.
 Spyware, as its name implies, is used to spy on a computer.
 The information the spyware collects can then be used by a hacker to create targeted ransomware.

 When you are infected with scareware or fake AV, you will see notifications for computer infections even though you don’t have them in a bid to get you to buy fake software that contains the threat.
 Likewise, adware involves multiple pop up advertisements appearing on your computer, which is more annoying than threatening.